-For registration prior to 5/31/19, space at camp and transportation, if applicable, is reserved for the camper at the time the registration form, medical form and $50 non-refundable deposit are received.
-Registration after to 5/31/19 is due in full at time of registration.
+When registering prior to 5/31/22, space at camp is reserved for the camper at the time the registration and the $50 non-refundable deposit for each week requested is received.
+Remaining balance is due by 5/31/22.
+Registrations after 5/31/22 are due in full at time of registration.

 Please pay by credit card via www.active.com.

-If canceling your reservation at least 10 days prior to the reserved week, tuition will be refunded minus the nonrefundable deposit of $50.
+If canceling your reservation at least 10 days prior to the reserved week, tuition will be refunded minus the nonrefundable deposit.

 If canceling within 10 days of reserved week tuition is nonrefundable.

 Absenteeism due to illness, appointments, or unexpected circumstances is nonrefundable.
 Substitution of a different camper for the registered camper is not permitted.

 All cancellation notices should be emailed to email@example.com or called in to (207)247-6329.

 A minimum of ten days notice is required to transfer out of one session into another.

 Although we are feeling optimistic about the summer of 2022, Camp Laughing Loon is aware of the uncertain path of COVID-19.
 As a result, we have modified our refund policy for this summer.